Books about ABBA and related subjects

 "Carl Magnus Palm's book is the most detailed and thorough biography ever written about the band.
 It tells the COMPLETE story.
 And this story at times reads like something Ingmar Bergman has directed.
 Full of tragedies and triumph, romance, light and shadows."

-hr-online.de, April 24, 2003
+hr-online.de (Germany), April 24, 2003

 "The Stockholm-born author is perfectly placed to tell the group's story in admirable detail from the very start, and the early chapters dealing with Benny and Björn's tentative steps in the music industry are especially engrossing. ...
 Abba's impact on Sweden's culture and economy, something rarely touched on in other books, is put under the microscope, as is the often painful toll superstardom took on its main players, including their volatile manager Stig Anderson."